 "Judges should specialize in sexual assault cases and have clear understanding about how victims act and react and how memory and trauma play out," she said.

 Anu Dugal, director of violence prevention at the Canadian Women's Foundation, told VICE the Ghomeshi case made it "brutally clear" the survivor is not represented in the legal process.
-Dugal pointed to Horkins' judgment, in which he accused all three women of lying and questioned their post-assault behaviour, as evidence that witnesses are revictimized during trial.
+Dugal pointed to Horkins's judgment, in which he accused all three women of lying and questioned their post-assault behavior, as evidence that witnesses are re-victimized during trial.